Alf Malland: Biography

 In 1946, he was again at Det Norske Teatret and took up his theater studies.
 He was first employed there then freelanced.
 He appeared in 42 films and television shows between 1949 and 1987.
-He starred in the film Struggle for Eagle Peak, which was entered into the 10th Berlin International Film Festival.
+He starred in the Academy award nominated 1957 film Nine Lives, and in Struggle for Eagle Peak, which was entered into the 10th Berlin International Film Festival.